 With so many great Charlotte Mason curricula, products, and resources out there, following a Charlotte Mason philosophy in your homeschool can be very easy.
-However, for those of us who are Secular Charlotte Mason families, it can be a little more difficult.
-So I have put together a quick round-up of some Charlotte Mason resources that are either secular or easily secularizable (I don’t think that’s a word, but in my life it’s quickly becoming a ‘thing’ so pardon my made-up terminology!)
+However, for those of us who are secular homeschooling families, finding secular Charlotte Mason resources can be a little more difficult.
+So I have put together a quick round-up of some Charlotte Mason resources that are either secular or easily secularizable.

 Secular Homeschool is NOT One Size Fits All

 Let’s discuss secular homeschooling for a moment, first.
 Just like “religion” doesn’t describe just one particular faith, neither does “secular” necessarily mean the same thing for everyone.

 While the actual definition of “secular” is pretty clear – having no influence from religious belief/worldview – how secular families look in their day to day lives can actually be quite different.
 As can their reasons for homeschooling secularly.

 Some families are strictly non-religious, some families are of a faith that is not Christian (and so have difficulty using typical faith-based materials), and everywhere in between.